securitytxt/security-txt/draft-foudil-securitytxt.md

 This directive allows you to link to where your security policy and/or disclosure policy is located.
 This can help security researchers understand what you are looking for and how to report security vulnerabilities.
-If this directive indicates a web URL, then it SHOULD begin with "https://".
+If this directive indicates a web URL, then it is RECOMMENDED to always use "https://" URLs (as per section 2.7.2 of {{!RFC7230}}).

 Example: